Yasmin Rehman

 Yasmeen Rehman is a Pakistani politician who served as member of the National Assembly of Pakistan.

 Personal life

 She is daughter of Retired Justice of Supreme Court of Pakistan Justice (R) Malik Muhammad Akram Arain.
 She did her Bachelor of Arts (BA) with distinction in Philosophy from Kinnaird College For Women, Lahore.
+She was then selected by Chevening Scholarship after her tenure as a Member National Assembly to attend a Masters course at University College London.

 Family Life

 She is sister of Muhammad Pervaiz Malik, Malik Mohammad Qayyum, and Professor Dr. Javed Akram Arain.

 She is married to Mian Misbah-ur-Rehman.
 Her nephew Mian Mujtaba Shuja-ur-Rehman has been member of Provincial Assembly of Pakistan from Lahore many times.
 Her nephew Ali Pervaiz Malik has also been a member of the National Assembly of Pakistan.

 Political career

 She was elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party on a seat reserved for women from Punjab in the 2002 Pakistani general election.

 She was re-elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party on a seat reserved for women from Punjab in the 2008 Pakistani general election.

 She was appointed Advisor for "Ministry of Women Development" with status of State Minister from April, 2010 to June, 2011.
 She was Advisor to the Minister for Women Development which during that tenure was the Honorable Prime Minister of Pakistan.
 Ministry of Women Development was developed under the 18th Constitutional Amendment.

 She has performed her duties as acting speaker of National Assembly of Pakistan on numerous times, presiding over many sessions of the National Assembly.
 She was also the acting Speaker of the house for the close out final session of the 13th National Assembly on March 14, 2013.

 She is former founding Board member of Organization of Women in Parliamentary Politics, which is the first ever civil society organization for women parliamentarians in Pakistan.
 She has been the Chairperson the board of directors of Furniture Pakistan from 2010 to 2011, which was under the Ministry of Production, Government of Pakistan.

 She was member of Special Parliamentary Committee on Sectarian Violence in Quetta City (February 2013) constituted by the Honorable Raja Pervez Ashraf, Prime Mistier of Pakistan.